-Yarrow Calms, Fights Malaria, Hepatitis and Kidney Diseases
+Yarrow Fights Anxiety, Malaria, Hepatitis and Kidney Diseases

 New research is finding that the humble yarrow plant – considered a roadside weed in many areas – has the ability to calm the nerves, reduce liver and kidney infections and provide potent antioxidant and anti-inflammatory effects.